sachintha88/Code-Review-Checklist-TS/README.md

 4) No Errors or warnings in NPM log.
 5) No Issues shown in IDE.

+## Functional
+Does written code serve all the functionalities requested by the feature?

 ## Highlevel Code Scanning
 1) Code is readable and understandable.<br>
 2) Code is written following the coding standarts<br>